Rinnegatamante/Doom64EX/README.md

 ## Credits
 - svkaiser for the original Doom64EX.
+- fgsfds for the Doom64EX Switch port used as reference for some fixes.
 - CatoTheYounger for testing the homebrew.
 - Brandonheat8 for the Livearea assets.